sciZer0/7/v/README.md

 * 90% of the Bitcoin hashrate is controlled by 11 miner pools;
 * 90% of the Ethereum hashrate is controlled by 16 miner pools.*

+The main principle of efficiency is that you must never do more than enough – and  exactly this way each efficient blockchain must work.

 The hypothesis/idea is that

 when the list of all current Validators are known (Solana's approach)

-when the list of all Validators are limited
+when the list is limited

 when Validators are competing very hard for being in the list in order to be receiving highly generous incentives

-when no malicious Validator from the list cannot do anything wrong -- since it will be automatically dropped out of the list
+when no malicious Validator from the list cannot do anything wrong -- since it will be automatically dropped out of the list and will be replaced with a Validator from the waitinhg list

 then the 100 truly-decentralized (truly-autonomous) Validators are the sufficient condition for a blockchain to be considered truly-decentralized and sustainable.